KE-Johnston1/threattrace-lab/heatmap-visualizer/README.md

 # Honeypot Heatmap Visualizer

-This module parses honeypot logs and generates a visual heatmap of attacker interactions over time.
-It supports anomaly detection, IP clustering, and behavioral pattern mapping.
+This module is part of the `threattrace-lab` SOC toolkit.
+It parses honeypot logs and generates visual heatmaps to highlight attacker behavior over time.
+It includes anomaly detection, signature matching, and flexible CLI options for real-world analysis.

-## Goals
-- Visualize attacker behavior across time and ports
-- Highlight repeat offenders and tool signatures
-- Integrate with existing honeypot CLI output

-## Status
+## Module Overview

- In development — initial parser and mock data setup underway.
+- `heatmap_builder.py`: Generates time-vs-port heatmaps from honeypot logs
+- `anomaly_detector.py`: Flags IPs with unusually high activity
+- `signature_matcher.py`: Matches log entries against known attacker tool patterns
+- `requirements.txt`: Lists required Python packages
+- `mock-honeypot.log`: Sample log file for testing

-## How to Run
+## Setup

-1. Install dependencies:
+Install dependencies:
 pip install -r requirements.txt

+## Heatmap Builder

-2. Run the heatmap builder:
+Run the heatmap generator:
-   python heatmap_builder.py
+python heatmap_builder.py --log mock-honeypot.log

-3. A heatmap will appear showing attacker interactions by time and port.

-Tip: Replace `mock-honeypot.log` with real honeypot output to visualize live data.
+Optional flags:
+- `--filter-port 22` → Only include entries for port 22
+- `--save heatmap.png` → Save the heatmap as an image instead of displaying it

 ## Anomaly Detection

-This script identifies IPs with unusually high interaction frequency.
+Identify IPs with high interaction frequency: python anomaly_detector.py

-To run:
-python anomaly_detector.py

-Output will list IPs with more than 2 connections.
+Currently flags IPs with more than 2 connections.

 ## Signature Matcher

-This script scans honeypot logs for patterns matching known attacker tools.
+Scan logs for attacker tool patterns: python signature_matcher.py

-To run:
-python signature_matcher.py

-It currently checks for:
+Matches include:
 - Nmap scans
 - Masscan probes
 - Brute force attempts on port 22

-Signatures can be expanded in the script.
+Signatures are defined in the script and can be expanded.

+## Sample Output

+Visual samples and saved heatmaps will be added to the `/samples` folder.

+## Integration

+This module is designed to integrate with the honeypot CLI and other components of `threattrace-lab`.
+Replace `mock-honeypot.log` with real output to visualize live data and support SOC workflows.

+## Status

+Actively maintained.
+Additional features and visualizations in development.